tdt93/Video_Quality_Rating/README.md

 To run the application, open **Command Prompt** where the application located, type: `python app.py`

 After each video, observer will be asked to rate the quality of the watched video.
-The result of the test will be saved to *result.csv* file.
+At the end, observer will be redirected to the Questionnaire page to finish the test.